 Booking information: Although some indoor areas of Leeds Castle remain closed, all outdoor spaces are open.
 Walmer Castle and Gardens, Sissinghurst Castle Garden, Penhurst Place and Hever Castle are now fully open, with the latter two attractions re-opening under the We’re Good To Go standard.
 Pre-booking is required for all properties.
 All National Trust property tickets are currently released on Friday for the following week.

-Just over an hour’s drive from Kent, you can add another British horticultural hotspot to your bloom-filled itinerary.
+Just over an hour’s drive from Kent, visitors can add another British horticultural hotspot to their bloom-filled itinerary.
 Located in the lush county of Surrey, plan a visit to RHS Garden Wisley for a chance to wander around one of the largest plant collections in the world, alongside a canal-side wisteria walk, picturesque cottage garden, traditional glasshouse and stunning orchard.

 Those wanting to spend extra time soaking up the flora and fauna of Surrey can envisage themselves visiting The Savill Garden.
 This expansive collection of seasonally designed outdoor delights and stunning woodland are full of rare plants and colourful blooms, making it a must-see for any horticulturalist or those searching for the picture-perfect picnic spot.

-If you want to extend your itinerary to include a piece of gardening history in the blossom-filled county of Surrey, you can schedule a visit to National Trust’s Claremont Landscape Garden.
+Those wanting to extend their itinerary to include a piece of gardening history in the blossom-filled county of Surrey can schedule a visit to National Trust’s Claremont Landscape Garden.
 Designed in the 18th century, this Grade-I listed outdoor haven is one of the earliest surviving examples of the English Landscape Garden, which showcases the informal beauty of nature.
 Plan a tranquil stroll through this historic open space, admiring the charming lake and fascinating turf amphitheatre, designed by Charles Bridgeman.

 Fans of The Secret Garden will relish the chance to explore one of the movie's main filming locations - the stunning gardens on the Iford Manor Estate, located just over 90 minutes’ drive from Surrey.
-Nestled within the sweeping Cotswolds countryside, an Area of Outstanding Natural Beauty, you can easily imagine losing yourself while strolling through the Grade I-listed outdoor oasis, marvelling at the romantic Italianate garden, sculptures and terraces.
+Nestled within the sweeping Cotswolds countryside, an Area of Outstanding Natural Beauty, visitors can easily imagine losing themselves while strolling through the Grade I listed outdoor oasis, marvelling at the romantic Italianate garden, sculptures and terraces.

-If you want to absorb more of Wiltshire’s gardening gems, you can include a stop at the renowned 18th century National Trust Stourhead on their Secret Garden tour.
+Those wanting to absorb more of Wiltshire’s gardening gems can include a stop at the renowned 18th century National Trust Stourhead on their Secret Garden tour.
 Admire the neo-classical temples, reflected in the calming lake waters, explore the grottos hidden among a selection of beautiful trees, and enjoy a mindful stroll through the world-famous landscape garden.